crystal-net/inmoov_core_orig/src/docs/pages/lore.rst

 How can I use something like ada city to lower my own voice to to raise it and make it sound female.

+There are the known knowns; the things we know we know.
+There are the known unknowns; things we know we don't know.
+Then there are the unknown unknowns; The things we don't know we don't know.